-The Company's two material mineral projects are located in the United States.
+The Company's two mineral projects are located in the United States.
 See "Mineral Project Disclosure - The Imperial Project" and "Mineral Project Disclosure - The Long Valley Project."
 Mineral exploration and mining activities in the United States may be affected in varying degrees by government regulations relating to the mining industry.
 Any changes in regulations or shifts in political conditions may adversely affect KORE's business.
-Operations may be affected in varying degrees by government regulations with respect to restrictions on permitting, production, price controls, income taxes, expropriation of property, environmental legislation and mine safety.
+Operations may be affected in varying degrees by government respect to initiatives enacted in response to the COVID-19 pandemic, or restrictions on permitting, production, price controls, income taxes, expropriation of property, environmental legislation and mine safety.
 Future development and operations may be affected in varying degrees by such factors as government regulations or changes thereto.
 See "Risk Factors - Risks Inherent in the Mining Business."